nagyzsolthun/click2speech/README.md

-Touch to Speech
+Click to Speech
 ===============

-Chrome plugin that helps people with vision disabilities browsing the web.
+Chrome plugin that helps the visually impaired browsing the web.

-Navigate between paragraphs using the arrow keys or the mouse pointer, and press spacebar or click to read the highlighted element.
-You can also use the selection mechenism built in Chrome.
+CLick on a paragraph and ClickToSpeech reads it out to you.
+You can also navigate using the arrow keys and start reading by pressing the spacebar.